-- Skin cancer is the most common cancer in the U.S. More than 1.2 million new cases of skin cancer are diagnosed each year in the U.S.
+- Skin cancer is the most common cancer in the U.S. About 5.4 million basal and squamous cell skin cancers are diagnosed each year in the U.S.

 - Melanoma, the deadliest form of skin cancer, kills one person every hour

 - Just one blistering sunburn can double a child’s lifetime risk of developing skin cancer

 - Sun damage can occur any time of year—in fact snow, sand, water and concrete all reflect 85 to 90 percent of the sun’s UV rays, increasing your chance of sunburn

 - Everyone needs to wear sunscreen, no matter your skin tone

 There are a lot of things you can do to practice smart sun safety.

 - Avoid the sun between 10 a.m. and 4 p.m. when it is the most hazardous for UV exposure

 - Apply a sunscreen with an SPF of 15 or higher that offers both UVA and UVB protection